mikependon/RepoDB.NET/pages/enumerations/conversiontype.md

 # ConversionType

 This enum is used to set the value of the `ConversionType` property of [TypeMapper](/mapper/typemapper) object.
-It defines how the conversion type is when extracting the `DbDataReader` into its equivalent .NET CLR Type.
+It defines how the conversion type is when extracting the `DbDataReader` into its equivalent .NET CLR type.

 #### Enum Values

-- `Simple (Default)` - the conversion is strict and there is no additional implied logic during the conversion of `DbDataReader` object into its destination .NET CLR Type.
+- `Simple (Default)` - the conversion is strict and there is no additional implied logic during the conversion of `DbDataReader` object into its destination .NET CLR type.
 - `Automatic` - the data type conversion is not strict.
 An additional logic from `System.Convert` object will be used to properly map the `DbDataReader` data type into its destination .NET CLR type.
 The operation will only succeed if the data types are convertible.

 #### Use-Cases